pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 ```

-Subscribe to the channel before running the publish example (via Debug Console or another client).
+##### Subscribe to the channel

+Before running the publish example, subscribe to the same channel (via Debug Console or another client).

 ### Response